 It’s critical your business has effective measures in place to actually understand the experience of your customers.
 Understanding how your customer service team (your brand in the customers eyes) comes across reveals a lot about whether customers will stay with you.
 This is best measured at individual agent level, as one person acting badly could be affecting thousands of customers!

-One customer, WorldRemit, changed the behaviour of the frontline team by giving them real-time feedback on customer-centric metrics using the In-gage app.
-The app then went on to show the financial impact of this, revealing 50% of new sales were from word of mouth advocacy.
+One customer, WorldRemit, changed the behaviour of the frontline team by giving them real-time feedback on customer-centric and customer satisfaction metrics using the In-gage salesforce contact centre app.
+The In-gage salesforce contact centre app then went on to show the financial impact of this, revealing 50% of new sales were from word of mouth advocacy.
 So half their new sales were coming from satisfied customers singing their praises!

-When you link these ideas together, that’s where you can see the real value.
+When you link these ideas together inside salesforce, that’s where you can see the real value.
 Frontline agents knowing the importance of a good quality convo with customers, and customers themselves being so satisfied they not only stay with you but spread the love as well.
 With appropriate measurement and incentives for staff, you can drive ownership of the interactions where it actually matters.

 Our case studies have show that service teams that do this can reduce customer churn by up to 30%!
 Plus they find a significant improvement in their word-of-mouth sales, an improvement generally worth millions in profits.
 A dream scenario for any organisation.